Mimosa Hall (Roswell, Georgia)

-Mimosa Hall is a Greek Revival mansion in Roswell, Georgia, built in 1841.
-It is one of several historically significant buildings in the city and is a contributing property of the Roswell Historic District on the National Register of Historic Places.
+Mimosa Hall, originally named as Phoenix Hall, is a historic Greek Revival mansion located at 123 Bulloch Avenue in Roswell, Georgia, built in 1841.
+It is one of several historically significant buildings in the city, and is a contributing property of the Roswell Historic District on the National Register of Historic Places.

 History

 The antebellum mansion sits on a 9 acre estate originally built in 1841 for John Dunwoody, one of the shareholders in the Roswell Manufacturing Company.
+It was designed by architect and builder Willis Ball.
+The site had previously hosted an earlier wooden house that had burned down, called Dunwoody Hall.
+It had been first named Phoenix Hall, before it was changed to Mimosa Hall.
+It was built using the labor of enslaved African Americans.

-Andrew J. Hansell purchased the home in 1869 from George H. Camp and named the home after the mimosa trees on the property.
-Mrs. Barrington King purchased the house in 1898.
+Andrew J. Hansell purchased the home in 1869, from George H. Camp and named the home after the mimosa trees on the property.
+Mrs. Barrington King, daughter-in-law of Roswell King, purchased the house in 1898.

 Architect Neel Reid purchased the home in 1916, reconstituted the courtyard and gardens, designed the fieldstone driveway, converted the twin parlors into a large drawing room, and added modern plumbing, electricity and a furnace.
 Reid bought the front door from an old house on lower Fifth Avenue in New York City that was home to the first Bishop of New York and installed at Mimosa Hall.
 After Reid's death in 1926, his family retained ownership until 1937.